Following are some general statements about the constraints and libraries of this library module.

 Of course, all constraints and predicates terminate.
 However, due to the combinatorial nature of constraint solving, and to the fact that constraint solving is based on filtering domains, which can be huge, pathological cases where termination takes extremely long time are easily constructed.
 After about 15,000 years on a 64-bit machine, the following query terminates with a representation error, when the lower bound of X exceeds the small integer range:

 | ?- X #> abs(X). [... ... ...] !
 Representation error in user:'t=<u+c'/3 !
 CLPFD integer overflow ! goal: 't=<u+c'(_245,_247,-1)

-Anyway, if you find non-pathological cases that take longer than reasonable time to terminate, please write to firstname.lastname@example.org.
+Anyway, if you find non-pathological cases that take longer than reasonable time to terminate, then please write to firstname.lastname@example.org.

 Contrary to most library modules, CLPFD constraints and predicates check their arguments to almost the same extent as built-in predicates.
-If you find a case where reasonable error checking is missing, please write to email@example.com.
+If you find a case where reasonable error checking is missing, then please write to email@example.com.